 2. Start Exercising Now or

 Just Keep Your Pregnant Body Moving

 Exercise and pregnancy may take a little motivation.
 You benefit from exercise and so does your baby.
 Exercise and pregnancy actually improves your baby’s cardiovascular system.
-It’s a win win situation.
+It’s a win win situation for al involved.
 Walking daily during pregnancy is the easiest and probably most accessible exercise to do during pregnancy.
 30 minutes of walking every day is enough.
 If you have time and energy for more, go ahead and get those 10,000 steps in.

 Swimming is also very good for maintaining a healthy pregnancy.
 It also may help the baby to get in the best position for birth.

 Another daily exercise every pregnant woman should do are pelvic rocks.
 Get on your hands and knees.
 Starting with a flat back, inhale and tilt the tailbone up.
 Exhale and tuck the tailbone under.
 You will be moving just the pelvis and low back.
 The upper back is stationary.
 If you suffer from carpal tunnel pain, you can rest your forearms on the floor or place a pillow under your hands.
 Do 50 pelvic rocks/day.